TeodorLys/VGA-Utillity/VLCUtillity/README.md

 So it sets the mouse cursor to the first player, left clicks and the hits "SPACE"(to play/pause), and the does the same for the second player.

-The ON/OFF switch is if you only have one screen and the "VGA Utillity" program is over the VLC player, ON: will hide the program while it plays/pause VLC and OFF: will just keep it as is.
+The ON/OFF switch is if you only have one monitor and the "VGA Utillity" program is over the VLC player, ON: will hide the program while it plays/pause VLC and OFF: will just keep it as is.

 I used SFML for the UI, because I couldnt be bothered to use windows convoluted functions and variables.